DarkSector/qt-project/README.md

 ### Anaconda
 * We want to work with OpenCV 2.3.14 on python2.7, best way to do that is install Anaconda for IPython.
 * Grab the latest version [here](https://www.anaconda.com/download/#macos)
-* Download Python3 using conda (alternative to pip) and create a virtual environment so that code can be isolated.
-* This will create an environemnt called qt using python2.7 `$ conda create -n qt python=2.7 anaconda`
-* We can check what environment we're in by using `conda env list`, the active env is marked by a *
-* Switch to qt using `source activate qt`
-* For more info on the commands: [Here's a cheat sheet](https://conda.io/docs/_downloads/conda-cheatsheet.pdf)

 ## Setup, Installation and Running